Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Implications for Evaluation Practice

 Claude Opus~4.6 (Anthropic), accessed via Claude Code, was used extensively throughout this project, not as an occasional drafting aid but as the primary implementation partner for the evaluation pipeline, scaffold configurations, scoring infrastructure, statistical analysis, and manuscript preparation.
 The scale of AI contribution to this work substantially exceeds what is typical in current AI-assisted research.
 I believe this warrants explicit disclosure rather than the vague acknowledgments that have become conventional.
 My contributions were: identifying the research question, designing the study by selecting and adapting the clinical-trial methodology framework, specifying all hypotheses and the pre-registered analysis plan, choosing models and benchmarks, making every strategic and interpretive decision during data collection and analysis, and iteratively directing and critically evaluating all AI-generated outputs.

-My confidence in the integrity of these results rests on three safeguards, not on personal ability to independently reproduce every computation.
+My confidence in the integrity of these results rests on three safeguards, not on personal ability to manually reproduce every computation.
 I pre-registered the analysis plan.
 Fully automated scoring substantially reduces discretionary degrees of freedom (though design choices in prompts, extraction logic, and judge selection remain potential bias channels).
 A specification curve tests robustness across 384 analytic choices.
 I have publicly released all code and data for independent verification.
 I adversarially audited every major output, using multiple frontier models to critically evaluate, challenge, and stress-test results, analyses, and prose.
 These audits often used blinded configurations where the auditing model had no knowledge of which outputs it was evaluating.
 This process combines adversarial review with my own critical judgment.
 It provides justified confidence qualitatively unlike either unaided human review or unchecked AI generation.
-The epistemic basis of that assurance is the protocol itself.
 Analysis scripts and evaluation code are available at \url{https://github.com/davidgringras/safety-under-scaffolding}.
 Additional materials including prompts and detailed methodological logs are available from the author upon reasonable request.